APCEDEN® Cancer Treatment

 The logistics department of APAC Biotech provides an end to end support that begins from picking up of the tumor tissue and the Leukapheresis Bag from the hospital and delivering it to the Central Lab and ends with shipping the doses back to the clinical site for infusion.

 At each step there are stringent check points before either the bag or the tumor tissue enters the processing department.
 Similarly the prepared doses are subjected to US FDA approved quality checks before it is handed over to the logistics department for dispatch.
-The quality checks performed are summarised in computerised reports which are shipped along with the doses.
+The quality check reports are shipped along with the doses.

 APCEDEN® Personalised Immunotherapy shipped to the Cancer Patient

-Once manufactured, the doses are cryopreserved and shipped in a qualified dry shipper via APAC's specialised logistics team to the clinical site for administration as per the cancer patient's dosage schedule.
+Once manufactured, the doses are cryopreserved and shipped in temperature controlled conditions via APAC's specialised logistics team to the clinical site for administration as per the cancer patient's dosage schedule.

 All the six doses are prepared simultaneously and are administered every 2 weeks making the treatment last for 3 months.